Teamial/DevTrack/README.md

 ## **Contributor Expectations**

-I welcome contributions to improve DevTrack!
+Contributions to improve DevTrack are always welcome!
 Here's how you can help:

 - **Open an Issue First**: Before submitting a pull request, file an issue explaining the bug or feature.
 - **Test Your Changes**: Verify that your contributions don't break existing functionality.
 - **Squash Commits**: Consolidate multiple commits into a single, meaningful one before opening a pull request.

----

-## **Known Issues**

-- **README Commit Issue**: DevTrack may accidentally commit `README.md` files from your workspace.
-Use the exclude patterns in the settings to prevent this.
-- **Authentication Timeout**: Long sessions may require re-authentication with GitHub.

 ---